 Online and classroom-based courses for CPR both offer the same level of certification, and both have their advantages and disadvantages.
 Before you choose the method you wish to use to train for CPR, you must consider whether the method used to access the CPR training meets the employer’s requirements.
 CPR Select, recognized for its legitimacy and effectiveness, offers a viable option regardless of your chosen method.
 You go with the approach that meets the employer’s needs.
 You also need to consider if the method they use to train for CPR fits your schedule.
-In addition, if there are no available training centers in your area, you always have the option to take the online courses for CPR training, with CPR Select offering comprehensive and accessible online training solutions.
+In addition, if there are no available training centers in your area, you always have the option to take online courses for CPR training, with CPR Select offering comprehensive and accessible online training solutions.